event logo

 };

-This code takes the temperature in Celsius, converts it to Fahrenheit, and generates a new data sample, which will be transformed into auto~tempFahrenheit time series.
+This code takes the tempCelsius directly from JSON you sent earlier, converts it to Fahrenheit, and generates a new data sample, which will be transformed into auto~tempFahrenheit time-series.

 Rule Action